 Sessions combine theory and practice to help students identify their strengths, focus their interests, and refine their career management skills.
-Drawing on the expertise of both faculty and CDO staff, Career Orientation provides valuable experience in self-assessment, career planning, networking, persuasive communication, interviewing, and negotiation.
+Drawing on the expertise of both faculty and CDO staff, Career Core provides valuable experience in self-assessment, career planning, networking, persuasive communication, interviewing, and negotiation.

 “It was really rewarding that they wanted to know what we thought.
 We left there being fairly certain that they will do some of the things that we suggested.”